erikvanmechelen/wind/manuscript/28openings.md

 The downside of course is that Italy has not played like this and the thrust into Ven makes it difficult to work together in the opening, where Italy and Austria arguably *must* align their interests.

 A further downside is that without F Tri – Alb, there is no chance at Greece.

+## ENGLAND

+As England you begin the game with two fleets, in Edinburgh and London.
+One would be too few.
+Three, too many.

+1901

+With England you can afford to play a quiet opening so long as it keeps a frisky Frenchman out of the English Channel.
+"Leverage on Belgium is all," is a nice reply if you find yourself there and face an angry "Quoi!?".

+My own taste is to feel out the Frenchman's own theory on the matter before making a decision.
+As with all Diplomacy decisions, it is situational.

+BEYOND 1902

+Perhaps Englands' best choice for a partnership is with Germany.
+Even if Germany has the better of the arrangement, England's positioning of a mere two fleets--in the North Sea and the English Channel / Skagerrak--can in a flash transpose into armies in the Low Countries or Denmark.
+Once England has expanded his reach, fleets in NTH and BAL can quickly carry troops for a chance to break through the stalemate line into Warsaw or Moscow.

+ERIK’S CHOICE

+I tend to play the most standard and common opening with fleets to NTH and NWG and the army based on the situation to Edi, Yor, or Wal.

 ## The Splits (England)